MinorReedich/final/Proposal.md

 ## Uniqueness

-This demo will be unique from existing demos of explosions in that it will implode using one texture and explode using another.
+This demo will be unique from existing demos of explosions in that it will implode to a single point before exploding.
 This will not be a static object exploding, as in many existing demos, but rather particles coming together in order to explode.

+Existing demo of the Big Bang, to illustrate this point:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/LeUcjqqhNxM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Features